 If you work out hard on a regular daily schedule year-round, you will have a few days a week when you need a bit more recovery.
 Maybe you got a poor night's sleep or haven't had the best nutrition in the past few days, but something has you out of sorts and you're not at 100% going into a workout day.

 What do you do?
 Do you mentally push through and work out anyway, fighting the urge to slack off?
-Do you pull back a bit and not go as hard-core as you had originally planned?
+Do you pull back a bit and not go as hard-core as you originally had planned?
 This is a debate that many advanced-level tactical athletes have a few times a month, if not weekly.

 Here are some active recovery answers for you if you see signs of overtraining or under-recovery start to manifest themselves:

-50% of the Workout.
+50% of the workout.
 This method has been helpful over the years toward the middle or end of the week, when you know going into a hard leg day or heavy weight or high calisthenics volume day that a full workout is not going to be the smartest option.
-This is when your BODY is talking to you, not your mind being lazy.
+This is when your body is talking to you, not your mind being lazy.
 Maybe you are still sore from previous workouts, long runs or rucks and need to mix in more easy cardio, flexibility and mobility work, but don't want to take a full mobility day.